 The next stage of my garden renovation process was all about the hard landscaping materials.
 The term itself isn’t something that I find appealing.
 I’m all about colour, texture & nature so I knew the right products were instrumental to help me achieve a contemporary style teamed with cottage inspired details bursting with colour & breathtaking natural free-flowing borders.

-As discussed in part 2, I initially chatted to Mike at Native Landscape Design about the overall theme & tone I was after.
-I was really grateful to be guided with the choices available for patios & paths, which are not something I have much knowledge on.
-Alongside the incredibly detailed design & to scale drawing, he also provided a very informative list of suggested materials & even provided the purchasing information to make it all really easy for me.
+As discussed in part 2, I initially chatted to the garden designer about the overall theme & tone I was after.
+I was grateful to be guided with the choices available for patios & paths, which are not something I have much knowledge on.
+Alongside the incredibly detailed design & to scale drawing, they also provided a list of suggested materials & the purchasing information to make it all really easy for me.

 I kept the recommendations for the Bradstone products such as the Ancestry walling & natural sandstone, but in the end we switched the patio finish for sandstone that had a fine textured grain also as opposed to a fully smooth finish.
 We did research patio styles a fair bit & visited various display centres to make sure we were 100% happy, as it’s something that we were investing in & had to look good in the long term & perform exceptionally over the years.
 Another reason why we favoured Bradstone is that we knew that they were sustainable products, & have been responsibly & ethically sourced.